We use exciting and engaging topics as the basis for rigorous development of key knowledge and skills in a range of curriculum areas.

 Art: Children develop their knowledge and skills with materials, painting, sculpting and drawing through a range of topic-linked projects in weekly art lessons.
 Drawing skills are further developed through ‘sketch book’ activities in the warm up of lessons.
 Half-termly projects often have an artist focus as a stimulus, and during one half-term ‘Authors and Artists’ are the main topic focus with other curriculum areas linking closely.

-DT: Each year group completes a topic-linked Design Technology project, with additional DT skills woven through the curriculum, for example food technology promoted through our gardening project each half-term and book-making as part of a whole school creating writing project.
+DT: Each year group completes two topic-linked Design Technology projects, with additional DT skills woven through the curriculum, for example food technology promoted through our gardening project each half-term.

-Spanish: All children in Key Stage 2 have a weekly Spanish lesson, which is delivered using Le Jolie Ronde’s high quality Scheme of Work and related workbooks.
-The lessons are fun and interactive, with games, songs and a range of speaking, listening, reading and writing activities as well as projects to develop children’s cultural awareness.
+Spanish: All children in Key Stage 2 have a weekly Spanish lesson, which is delivered using Primary Language Network’s high quality scheme of work including video resources featuring a native speaker.
+The lessons are fun and interactive, with games, songs and a range of speaking, listening, reading and writing activities as well as activities to develop children’s cultural awareness.
 Systematic revision and rehearsal are built into the scheme.

 PE: Weekly PE lessons have a focus on careful progression in coordination and key skills, developing children’s understanding of team games as they grow older as well as issues around keeping healthy and how sport impacts on their body.
 Children in Year 3 and Year 5 also spend half a year going swimming at a local pool, and in Year 6 pupils have a course of sailing sessions at the West Reservoir.